canonical/sphinx-docs-starter-pack/docs/how-to/run-documentation-checks.rst

 .. meta::
-    :description: Verify your documentation's spelling, links, and language with built-in checks.
+    :description: How to verify your documentation's spelling, links, and language with built-in checks.

 .. _run-documentation-checks :